 Providing evidence for policy action

-ThinkWell has a large research portfolio that aims to answer critical questions about the effectiveness and impact of various health systems interventions.
-Our research portfolio included impact evaluation, qualitative analysis, and cost-effectiveness analysis.
+ThinkWell aimed to answer critical questions about the effectiveness and impact of various health systems interventions.
 Studies included:

 - Impact evaluation of PBF program